OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 ![Captive touch portal first screen](assets/GettingStartedImages/wifi_captive_touch_first_screen.PNG)

-On the next screen, see that _MeerketManor_ is listed as a possible network for the WiFi Shield to join.
-Select _MeerketManor_ and enter the password for the network and press _save_.
+On the next screen, see that _MeerkatManor_ is listed as a possible network for the WiFi Shield to join.
+Select _MeerkatManor_ and enter the password for the network and press _save_.

 ![Captive touch portal second screen](assets/GettingStartedImages/wifi_captive_touch_second_screen.PNG)

-If the _MeerketManor_ password was entered correctly, then the WiFi Shield will join _MeerketManor_ after a quick reboot and every time the network is within range.
+If the _MeerkatManor_ password was entered correctly, then the WiFi Shield will join _MeerkatManor_ after a quick reboot and every time the network is within range.
 Have fun streaming your brain waves over WiFi!

 **Note:** the OpenBCI WiFi shield cannot be paired with multiple WiFi networks.
 However, if the WiFi Shield is out of range of the network it is currently paired with, it will reappear as a hotspot again, you'll see the D2 light flash **10 times in 2 seconds**.
 At this point, if you reconnect to the hotspot and then connect the WiFi Shield to a different WiFi network.
 The previous network credentials will be overwritten by the new ones.